hoomanb1/fuse-examples/dynamic-jms-config-fragment/README.md

-Please note: for more information on the arguments that have been passed to this command you can always use --help to see the command manual in details.
+Note: for more information on the arguments that have been passed to this command you can always use --help to see the command manual in details.

 Note: For more information on the broker topology you can refer to fabric8 documentation: http://fabric8.io/gitbook/brokerTopology.html